calum74/sequence/docs/tutorial.md

 ## Creating sequences

-The `seq()` function is used to create sequences for a variety of situations.
-It returns a lightweight wrapper for an appropriate sequence object.
+The `seq()` function is used to create sequences from a variety of data sources.
+It returns a lightweight wrapper around the underlying data.

 1. `seq<T>()` called with no arguments returns an empty sequence.
 In this case, you need to specify the type `T` of the sequence.

 2. `seq(const Container & c)` returns a sequence of the contents of `c`.
 It returns a sequence that iterates from `c.begin()` to `c.end()`.
-Of course, the container contents are not copied anywhere and iteration is only performed when it is needed.

 3. `seq(const T* array, int size)`, `seq(const T (&array[Size])` returns a sequence of the array contents.

 4. `seq(const char* str)` returns the sequence of characters in the null-terminated C-style string `str`.

-5. `seq(int a, int b)` returns a sequence of integers, in the inclusive range a-b.
+5. `seq(int a, int b)` returns a sequence of integers, in the inclusive range a to b.

 6. `seq(std::basic_istream<T> &)` returns a sequece that iterates the streambuf of a stream.

 7. `list(...)` creates a sequence of the given elements.

-All of these operations are O(1) and efficient.
-All they really do is wrap the underlying collection with a different interface.
+All of these operations are lightweight and efficient, and do not iterate the underlying data until asked to do so.

 The return type of `seq` is unspecified, but it can be stored in an `auto` variable, iterated using a `for` loop, or passed to a function taking a `const sequence<T> &` argument.